johngoddard/Speechify/README.md

 ###Location and time based track exploration

 Eventually, I'd like to draw on the Google maps API to allow users to browse tracks by location and time period.
-Adding this functionality could expand Speechify's potential as an educational tool -- e.g. a student could use the app to browse speeches made in different countries between 1939 and 1945 to get an immersive feel for worldwide sentiments during World War II.
+Adding this functionality could expand Speechify's potential as an educational tool &mdash; e.g. a student could use the app to browse speeches made in different countries between 1939 and 1945 to get an immersive feel for worldwide sentiments during World War II.

 This would of course require storing additional information, like speech location and speech date in the tracks table.